lexerdev/lexer-schemas/docs/md/schemas/product.md

 | **Required** | No          |
 | **Format**   | `date-time` |

-**Description:** An ISO8601 datetime string for when the product inventory status was last updated
+**Description:** An ISO8601 datetime string for when the product inventory status was last updated.

 **Example:**